multiscale-cosim/TVB-NEST-demo/README.md

-# TVB-NEST-demo
+# TVB-NEST-proof-of-concept
-temporary repo for a TVB-NEST demonstrator
+Repository for the proof of concept for generalisation of TVB-NEST

+This repository contains the proof of concept for Neuron and Neurolib

+WARNING: not updated README

 ## Topic
 This repository is a demonstration for the co-simulation between TVB, NEST and Elephant.